julzinsights/julzinsightcom3/content/about.md

 hide_title: false
 sections:
   - type: content_section
-    content: >+
+    content: >
       We focus on solving problems using our perfected techniques and strategies through years of research.
-From the days of Geeky Technologies to Julz Insight, it's been 8 years of learning and optimization.
+From the days of Geeky Technologies to now, it's been 8 years of learning and optimization.

       But now it's time.
 Time to make the shift from now to next.